KnpLabs/ControllerBehaviors/README.md

 ### Paginable

-Paginable behavior is a simple trait that uses [https://github.com/KnpLabs/KnpPaginatorBundle](Knp paginator) to paginate a resultset.
+Paginable behavior is a simple trait that uses [Knp paginator](https://github.com/KnpLabs/KnpPaginatorBundle) to paginate a resultset.

 ``` php